backstage/backstage/.changeset/clever-paws-stare.md

 ---
-'@backstage/cli-node': patch
 '@backstage/cli': patch
 ---

-Added a new step to the `backstage-cli repo fix --publish` command that will annotate default export features to the 'backstage' metadata within plugin package.json.
+Added functionality to the prepack script that will append the default export type for entry points to the `exports` object before publishing.
 This is to help with identifying the declarative integration points for plugins without needing to fetch or run the plugins first.